NavyaG-lab/Tech-writer/tools/looker/looker-support.md

 - Third Party: People in the `Basic User` group on Looker have edit permissions on this model
 - BPOs: People on the `BPOs Management` group on Looker have edit permission on this model.
 People on the `bpo-managers@nubank.com.br` google group are added to the Looker group through the lambda.

 For Third Parties there's usually no need to give access to people since most of them are already on the `Basic User` group.
-For BPOs the CX Boosters squad has manage permissions on the google group so they are the ones who control the access.
+For BPOs the Spacecrafters squad has manage permissions on the google group and access can be granted through [this jira form](https://nubank.atlassian.net/servicedesk/customer/portal/86/group/515/create/1770).

 ### Permission to view Dashboards